iffishells/iffishells/README.md

-### Hi there 👋-I am Muhammad IFTIKHAR -aka iffishells
+### Hi there 👋-I am MUHAMMAD IFTIKHAR -aka iffishells
 <!--
 **iffishells/iffishells** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.